spxak1/weywot/guides/fix_bios_boot_entry.md

 1. This boots the systemd-boot stub (i.e the default Pop_OS boot menu)
 2. The location of the stub file needs **double** ``\\```.
+3. The EFI partition is vfat, so capitals/small letters don't matter, you can type locations with either, mix, whatever.
-3. The location of the stub is absolute in terms of the partition, but relative when the partition is mounted in ```/boot/efi```.
+4. The location of the stub is absolute in terms of the partition, but relative when the partition is mounted in ```/boot/efi```.

 ## Other distributions (with grub)